department-of-veterans-affairs/vets-website/content/pages/records/index.md

 <section id="get" class="merger-majorlinks">

-  <h2 class="highlight">Get Health Care Benefits</h2>
+  <h2 class="highlight">Get Your Records</h2>

   <div class="link">
-    <a href="#"><b>About VA Health Care Coverage</b></a>
+    <a href="#"><b>About VA Records Coverage</b></a>
-    <p>Learn more about your VA health care benefits, your health care team, and where you’ll go.</p>
+    <p>Learn more about your VA Records benefits, your Records team, and where you’ll go.</p>
   </div>

   <div class="link">
     <a href="#"><b>Eligibility</b></a>
-    <p>Find out if you can get VA health care benefits.
+    <p>Find out if you can get VA Records benefits.
   </div>

   <div class="link">
     <a href="#"><b>Application Process</b></a>
-    <p>Once you’ve figured out if you qualify, applying for VA  health care benefits is easy.
+    <p>Once you’ve figured out if you qualify, applying for VA  Records benefits is easy.
 Find out how to apply.</p>
   </div>

   <div class="link">
     <a href="#"><b>After You Apply</b></a>
-    <p>After you’ve applied for VA health care, find out when to expect your letter—and what to do next.</p>
+    <p>After you’ve applied for VA Records, find out when to expect your letter—and what to do next.</p>
   </div>

   <div class="link">
     <a href="#"><b>Family and Caregiver Health Benefits</b></a>
-    <p>If you’re the spouse, surviving spouse, dependent child, or family caregiver of a Servicemember or Veteran, you may qualify for health care benefits like TRICARE, CHAMPVA, or other programs based on your caregiver status or your family member's service history.</p>
+    <p>If you’re the spouse, surviving spouse, dependent child, or family caregiver of a Servicemember or Veteran, you may qualify for Records benefits like TRICARE, CHAMPVA, or other programs based on your caregiver status or your family member's service history.</p>
   </div>

   <div class="link">
-    <a href="#"><b>Apply for Health Care</b></a>
+    <a href="#"><b>Apply for Records</b></a>
     <p>Apply online now, or find out how to apply in person, by phone, or by mail.</p>
   </div>